lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   A Rule MUST NOT be selected if the values of M and WINDOW_SIZE for that Rule are such that the SCHC Packet cannot be fragmented in (2^M) * WINDOW_SIZE tiles or less.
 - the fragment sender MUST initialize the Attempts counter to 0 for that Rule ID and DTag value pair.

-A SCHC Fragment message carries in its payload one or more tiles.
+A Regular SCHC Fragment message carries in its payload one or more tiles.
-If more than one tile is carried in one SCHC Fragment
+If more than one tile is carried in one Regular SCHC Fragment

 - the selected tiles MUST be consecutive in the original SCHC Packet
 - they MUST be placed in the SCHC Fragment Payload adjacent to one another, in the order they appear in the SCHC Packet, from the start of the SCHC Packet toward its end.